Personal Care is just that, it is personal.

 Direct Payments provides you with the financial equivalent of the assessment to spend with a company of your choice.
 If you don't choose Direct Payments, you will be allocated one of the Councils appointed companies.

-If it works better for you, you can also employ your own individual carer.
+If it works better for you, you can also employ your own individual carer or a self employed team of carers.
 You may need a brokerage company to deal with the payroll, National Insurance etc.

 To give you an indicator of how much your contribution to your care may be, click on this link